 In the world of plant propagation, many factors determine the success of your cloning cycle.
 From traditional methods of cloning in a medium, to the most advanced aeroponic methods, the outcome of a cycle is reliant upon one’s ability to control the environment and by creating the perfect conditions for that particular species and strain.

 Plant Propagation Environment vs. Bacteria

 Plant propagation relies on the convergence of three critical factors; moisture, oxygen and heat.
 No matter what method of propagation, these three principles of cloning always apply.
 Cuttings yearn for a warm, moist, oxygen-rich environment.
-Unfortunately, so do bacteria and pathogens, the leading causes of problems with plant cloning.
+Unfortunately, so do bacteria and pathogens, the the leading causes of problems with plant cloning.

 Bacteria and pathogens can be controlled by two methods:

 - Creating a hostile environment to the bacteria via temperature control

 - Using additives that combat the bacteria and pathogens on a molecular level.